Is evil necessary?

 Now it is time to pull the wool away from our eyes and do away with this erroneous concept of necessary evil.
 Let’s take on the second definition first.

-If you have read Stefan Molyneux’s Universally Preferable Behaviour, you will notice that in relation to ethics, aesthetics there are non-enforceable preferences.
+If you have read Stefan Molyneux’s Universally Preferable Behaviour, you will notice that in relation to ethics, aesthetics are non–enforceable preferences.
 For example, I could say that chocolate ice cream is the best, but that is only a personal preference.
-I would be insane if I made the next leap to say that chocolate ice cream MUST be the best and not eating chocolate ice cream is evil.
+I would be insane if I made the next leap to say that chocolate ice cream must be the best and not eating chocolate ice cream is evil.
 There is no way I can enforce such a preference rationally or universally.
-Obviously, it is just an aesthetic preference and those not liking chocolate ice cream can either pick another flavor or avoid ice cream all together.
+Obviously, it is just an aesthetic preference and those not liking chocolate ice cream can either pick another flavour or avoid ice cream all together.

 Our second definition of necessary evil still has the problem of an evil that is unavoidable.
 Yet many of the examples given, especially the common ones, are avoidable, and none of them have an element of evil to them.
 You do not have to go to the dentist.
 You can take the cavities and tooth decay, or you can simply avoid the more painful trips to the dentist by practicing good dental hygiene and visiting the dentist regularly for painless checkups.
 Alternatively, you could choose to avoid seeing the dentist when you have a cavity and suffer greater pain.
 There is always a choice.